hackersanddesigners/NDSMpaper/readme.md

 ## Usage

-Export the documents as HTML (File > Download > HTML page...) from Google docs and place in ./srcdocs
+Export the documents as HTML (File &gt; Download &gt; HTML page...) from Google docs and place in ./srcdocs

 Run clean command
 ---